 Right eye view (generated)

-When comparing with the concurrent 4D scene generation method (Free4D), our approach achieves robust and superioir performance on objects with complex motions. (* denotes Free4D failed in 4D reconstuction and use its inpainted novel-view video instead.)
+When comparing with the concurrent 4D scene generation method (Free4D), our approach achieves robust and superior performance on objects with complex motions. (* denotes Free4D failed in 4D reconstruction and uses its inpainted novel-view video instead.)

 FixedCamera